 We offer a dynamic blend of classroom excellence and practical, hands-on fieldwork.
 Our program is known for its dedicated faculty, diverse academic programming, high return on investment and strength in meeting the tangible needs of educators and institutions.
 Learn more about the advantages of MCLA's graduate program in education.

-Concentrations are available in special education, reading, and other areas.
+Concentrations are available in PreK - 12 teaching areas, special education, and Reading Specialist.
 The program offers considerable flexibility, allowing you to pursue specific educational objectives and career opportunities.
 Learn more.

 The MCLA Leadership Academy is a cohort model that blends academic content with practical skill and knowledge development.
 Created to support the advancement of working professionals, the Academy is a low residency model (summer and weekend), with independent and online work assigned between sessions.
 Students will earn 31 credits through pre-practicum experiences, seven courses, an administrative project, an administrative practicum, and a culminating Leadership Academy Conference.
 Students who complete are eligible for an administrative license.
 To learn more link here.